 Direct Mail Marketing includes the use of many different forms of printed marketing materials including postcards, catalogs, brochures, and newsletters.
 These are then mailed directly to potential clients to introduce your business, boost interest, and ultimately, increase sales.
 Although sometimes viewed as old-fashioned, many prefer this tried and true method of marketing.
 With that said many businesses do not understand just how much goes into building an effective direct mail campaign.

 Here are 4 tips for building a successful campaign.

 Use an “eye-catching” image – A picture is worth a thousand words and nothing gets your audience’s attention quicker than an “eye-catching” image – something that draws them in and gets them to read your message.
-While there are a number of ways one can go about selecting an image for their campaign, choosing something that connects with your target audience is the best way to proceed.
-Keep the image simple, and make sure it is a high resolution photo.
-A bad photo on your direct mail piece could turn away potential clients.
-For more information on the right way to use stock images, click here.
+While there are several ways one can go about selecting an image for their campaign, choosing something that connects with your target audience is the best way to proceed.
+Keep the image simple, and make sure it is a high-resolution photo.

 Direct mail marketing isn’t as easy as it looks.
 However, if you follow these tips you will be well on your way to attracting new customers with a superior direct mail campaign!

 About the Author: